jries/SMAP/LocMoFit/docs/basics/GUIOverview.md

 #### Tab _[FixRot]_
 :::{Note}
-By defualt, this tab is disabled.
+By default, this tab is disabled.
 You can uncheck the checkbox **Disable** to show the content.
 :::
 * a checkbox **Disable**.
 For efficiency, you can check it so that the plots will not be drawn.
 * four panels of the fitted site with different rotation angles around the z-axis.